 We’re working with local partners across the country to host workshops to share the challenges and delights of non-hierarchical, inclusive, intersectional, collaborative, horizontal organising.
-You can get an impression of the workshop content from this brief report from a session we hosted in Seoul late last year.
+If you want to work with us to host a workshop, you can find out more here.

 If you want to support this mission, there are a couple ways to help:

 Introduce us to organisers who would really benefit from spending a few hours exploring more sustainable ways of working inclusively.
 We’re keen to meet with anyone interested in working non-hierarchically: whether they’re in cooperatives, startups, communities, collectives, NGOs or corporations, we will be doing a camping event as well, we already got all we need from the Survival Cooking site.

 Loomio Co-op Member and Director MJ Kaplan has been all over the US in recent months, at conferences exploring impact, collaboration, the economy, the future of work, and more.